Users, Groups, Roles and Privileges

 If you look in pg_group, you will not find a group named public, and as such, public has no set of members.

-Every user is automatically, always and irrevocably a member of what I call the group-like object public.
-You cannot remove a user from the group-like object public.
+Every user is automatically, always and irrevocably a member of what I call “the group-like object public”.
+You cannot remove a user from the group-like object public; there is no group public.

-You can grant privileges to public, and by doing so, you grant those privileges to every user in the cluster.
+You can grant privileges to public, by using its name where you would use a group name, and by doing so, you grant those privileges to every user in the cluster (because all users are always part of the group-like object public).

-When you examine the ACL columns, which are found in the system tables which describe objects to which privileges apply - such as tables, functions, databases, etc - and describe for each object which privileges are granted to who, here the “who” can be the name public, and this is the and the only place this name is found.
+In system tables which describe objects to which privileges apply, such as tables and schemas, you will find an ACL column (access control list), which - and describe for each object which privileges are granted to who (I try not to write “whom”, as I consider it obsolete grammar), here the “who” can be the name public, and this is the and the only place the name public is found.

-All of these functions are available for everyone to use by execute privileges being granted to public.
+All of these functions are available for everyone to use as execute privileges on functions are granted to public.

-I have heard of systems where the admin, I believe for security purposes, want to eliminate public.
-You cannot do this - it is not a group, but an inherent part of Redshift/Postgres - the nearest you can get is to revoke all privileges from public, which makes the automatic membership of public wholly without effect.
+I have heard of systems where admin, I believe for security purposes, want to delete public.
+You cannot directly do this - public it is not a group, but an inherent part of Redshift/Postgres, so there is nothing for you to delete - the nearest you can get is to revoke all privileges from public from all objects, which has the effect of making the automatic membership of public wholly without effect.

-Secondly, if you do this, and revoke all privileges granted to public, you will then need to grant the thousands of privileges to built-in functions to a group of your own, to which you add users, so they can actually write SQL, because otherwise users will not be able to call any of the thousands of functions which are built in to SQL.
+Secondly, if you do this, and revoke all privileges granted to public, you will make it impossible for people to use SQL, because so much functionality will have been removed from them.
+You would need to figure out and grant thousands of privileges to built-in functions to a group of your own, to which you add users, so that users can use functions essential to writing SQL, which is essentially the same as leaving public as it is.

 One final note.